In this post, I’m going to show you how to create amazing looking featured images to use in your blog posts from start

-How to create custom featured post images for your blog posts
+How to create attractive featured post images for your blog content

 The tool I’m going to use to create our custom images in this tutorial is called Photoscape.

-So I’m going to create a simple 800px by 400px featured post image.
-First, I want to find and download a nice photo from, let’s say, Pixabay.com.
+So, I’m going to create a simple 800px by 400px featured post image.
+First, I want to find and download a nice photo from Pixabay.com.

 I do have a user profile on Pixabay which you can check out here.
-I like to contribute to the site by sharing my own quality images from time to time.
+I like to contribute to the site by sharing my own images from time to time.